• Link to Youtube

 Virtual Private Networks in Ecuador

 A Virtual Private Network (VPN) allows your computer to “look” like it’s connected to the internet in a different country.
-We use NordVPN and Surfshark, which has both a computer and mobile app.
+We use Surfshark, which has both a computer and mobile app.
 However, there are lots of different options to choose from.

 If you’re searching products on Amazon with the intent to have them shipped to a friend or family member back home, you may not be able to purchase some of them if Amazon thinks you’re in Ecuador.
 Logging in through a VPN opens up the Amazon you want to see based on the location of the IP address you choose.